GoogleCloudPlatform/ai-on-gke/applications/jupyter/README.md

     - iap.googleapis.com (required when using authentication with Identity Aware Proxy)

 2. A functional GKE cluster.
-    - To create a new standard or autopilot cluster, follow the instructions under `infrastructure/README.md`
+    - To create a new standard or autopilot cluster, follow the instructions in [`infrastructure/README.md`](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/infrastructure/README.md)
+    - Alternatively, you can set the `create_cluster` variable to true in `workloads.tfvars` to provision a new GKE cluster.
+This will default to creating a GKE Autopilot cluster; if you want to provision a standard cluster you must also set `autopilot_cluster` to false.

 3. This module is configured to use Identity Aware Proxy (IAP) as default authentication method for JupyterHub.
 It expects the brand & the OAuth consent configured in your org.
 You can check the details here: [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent)